 - Breast milk banks.
 Many areas have local breast milk banks that can offer assistance to families in need.
 In a pinch, you can get donor breast milk for your baby by contacting these facilities.

 DO NOT attempt to make home-made infant formula.
 This can be tempting, especially if you see a recipe on the internet, but this is not safe and may not give your baby all the nutrients they need.
 The American Academy of Pediatrics strongly recommends against making your own formula since it can be dangerous for your baby.6

 Running out of baby formula isn’t the end of the world, but it is a serious issue that you’ll want to deal with as soon as possible.

-Making sure you have a continuous, reliable supply of formula for your child is crucial in ensuring their proper health and development.
+Making sure you have a supply of formula for your child is important in ensuring their proper health and development.